-FIFA Revises Rules On Releasing Players For September International Window
+FIFA revises rules on releasing players for September international window

 - no specific exemption from the relevant authorities relating to the above decisions has been granted to players of a representative team.

-"Furthermore, all participants in matches during international windows must abide by the health and safety protocols established by the relevant competition organizer."
+"Furthermore, all participants in matches during international windows must abide by the health and safety protocols established by the relevant competition organiser."

 The revised measures apply from August 31 to September 8 for men and from September 14 to 22 for women.